milkmiruku/mazi-gen/README.md

 ## `binfmt_misc`

-Linux is able execute binaries from other architectures, meaning that it should be possible to make use of `pi-gen` on an x86_64 system, even though it will be running ARM binaries.
+Linux is able execute binaries from other architectures, meaning that it should be possible to make use of `mazi-gen` on an x86_64 system, even though it will be running ARM binaries.
 This requires support from the [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) kernel module.